-A hot flash, sometimes called a hot flush, is a quick feeling of heat and sometimes a red, flushed face and sweating.
-The exact cause of hot flashes is not known, but may be related to changes in circulation.
+It's a sudden feeling of heat and sometimes a red, flushed face and sweating.
+We don't know exactly what causes them, but they may be related to changes in circulation.

-A hot flush is a hot flash plus redness in the face and neck.
+A hot flush is a hot flash plus redness in your face and neck.

 That depends.
 About 2 in 10 women never get hot flashes.
 Others have hot flashes for only a very short period of time.
 Still others can have them for 11 years or more.
 On average, however, women get hot flashes or night sweats for about 7 years.